jcderr/vault-pki-extractor/README.md

     vault-pki-extractor extract --url some_url --token some_token --cn some_common_name

 Alternatively, VPE will use `requests` to call your vault server and do the needful.

+The destination of your certificates is `/tmp/data`, but this can be changed with `--build-dir`.

 ## report